JamesonThai/wildfire/README.md

   Citation:
     Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPAFOD20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4

+  If you don't want to view multiple links you can just check out my [Portfolio Website](https://jamesonthai.github.io/portfolio/predicting_wildfires/).
+It will have everything migrated onto there and you can see [other projects] (https://jamesonthai.github.io/portfolio/predicting_wildfires/) I've tackled as well!

 ## Notebook
   You can download and run the notebook as it.
 Some of the required packages include plotly, json, pandas, sqlite3, scikit-learn, xgboost, random forests, and numpy.